AlessandraParziale/CAFFE-Framework/README.md

 ## Structure
+The repository is organized as follows:

 ```
-├── 📁 Caffe                        # Source code for the framework for fairness testing
+├── 📁 **Caffe**                      # Source code for the framework for fairness testing
     ├── 📁 KnowledgeBase
         ├── 📄 Crows_Pairs.csv
         ├── 📄 Knowledge_Base.csv